The University is accredited by the Higher Learning Commission.

 The University offers a bachelor of science (B.S.) in architectural engineering technology that prepares students with the technical and managerial skills necessary to enter careers in the planning, design, construction, operation, and maintenance aspects of the built environment.

-Graduates are qualified for professional positions in the architectural profession working as technologists and managers for architects, engineers, city planners, interior designers, construction managers, and facilities managers.
+Graduates are qualified for professional positions in the architectural and construction management professions working as technologists and managers for architects, engineers, city planners, interior designers, construction managers, and facilities managers.
 They are prepared to analyze and design systems, specify project methods and materials, perform cost estimates and analyses, and manage technical activities in support of architectural projects.

 The need for architectural engineering technologist is increasing as the need for sustainable construction increases.